Which Athletes Can Benefit From Wearing Orthotics?

 Exercises involving running and jogging need orthotics specifically designed for shock absorption when the heel contacts the ground, thus making it ready for the next phase of running, which is the forefoot push-off.
 Soft orthotics are generally used for the same.

 Whereas sprinters need to wear orthotics that help control the function of their forefoot, such as a rigid orthotic composed of a firm material.
 They can also use sprint insoles specially designed for sprinters.
-The same is true for golfers and weight-lifters, who experience prolonged stress on their feet without too much shock.
+The same is true for golfers who experience prolonged stress on their feet without too much shock.
+Golfers should endeavor to use the best insoles for golf shoes, particularly if they have lower back pain.
+This is also applicable to weightlifters whose feet regularly undergo stress.

 Should All Athletes Get Orthotics?